Velocidex/velociraptor-docs/content/docs/clients/shell/_index.md

 Nevertheless, in some environments it may be unacceptable to allow running of arbitrary shells or other executables.
-You can prevent clients from running executables (including shells and therfore shell commands) via the config setting `Client.prevent_execve`.
+You can prevent clients from running executables (including shells and therefore shell commands) via the config setting `Client.prevent_execve`.
 However this significantly limits your DFIR efficacy because many artifacts depend on being able to launch external programs.